-Players with invitations from the 2017 World Championships will play on Friday unless they qualify for Day Two based on Championship Points.
+Players who earned invitations from the 2018 World Championships will play on Friday unless they qualify for Day Two based on their ranking.

 Day One players must check in at the Walter E. Washington Convention Center in Room 146 (located at street level near the North Lobby) on Thursday, April 15 between 5:00-8:00 p.m.
 If, due to unforeseen circumstances such as flight delays or missed connections, a player becomes unable to check in on Thursday, they should report to the check-in desk as early as possible on Friday (during the check-in hours, beginning at 8:00 a.m.) and notify a staff member.
 There is no guarantee of entry for players who check in late, and should the late entry be allowed by tournament officials, it may include a penalty of a first-round loss.
 All Day One players are required to be checked in and seated for their age division's player meeting on Friday morning.

-All Pokémon TCG competitors with Day One invitations will need to turn in their pre-completed deck list during check-in on Thursday, August 23.
-Players should be sure to write clearly on their deck list—illegible writing on a deck list may incur penalties.
-Players are allowed to use cards from their home market in languages other than English.
+All Pokémon TCG competitors with Day One invitations will need to turn in their deck list online before 8:00 p.m. on Thursday, August 15.
+Players may use cards from their home market in languages other than English.
 Online deck list submission is located here.

-Players who earned a Day Two invitation may check in anytime Thursday evening at the Nashville Music City Center, or Friday during check-in open hours.
+Players who earned a Day Two invitation may check in anytime Thursday evening or Friday until 3:00 p.m.

 Players with a Day One invitation who do not attend the player meeting may be dropped from the main tournament.
 However, they will still receive their badges, lanyard, and welcome kit, and will be permitted entry into the event space for the remainder of the competition.

 All Pokémon TCG age divisions will start their first round of play once the player meetings end.